-We recognise that staff anxiety around child protection can compromise good practice and so have established clear lines of accountability, training and advice to support the process and individual staff within that process.
+We have established clear lines of accountability, training and advice to support the process of child protection and individual staff within that process.

-In this school any individual can contact the Designated Safeguarding Lead (DSL) or the Deputy (DDSL) if they have concerns about a young person.
-DSLs are:
+For each school with the Federation, any individual can contact the Designated Safeguarding Lead (DSL) of any school if they have concerns about a child or young person.